mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 <pre>zzzzz</pre>

-We've finished writing bits but we still have data in scratch that's not flushed to memory yet.
-It's important to flush any remaining bits in __scratch__ to memory at the end of writing.
+We've finished writing bits but we still have data in scratch that's not flushed to memory.
+For this data to be included in the packet we need to make sure to flush any remaining bits in __scratch__ to memory at the end of writing.

 When we flush a word to memory it is converted to little endian byte order.
 To see why this is important consider what happens if we flush bytes to memory in big endian order: